-Not.
-Sooo, we were all set to start planning a trip to Toyko for end of April 2018 for my birthday (and perfect time to see cherry blossoms etc etc) but then I found out the dreaded quarantine rules.
+We were all set to start planning a trip to Tokyo for end of April 2018 for my birthday (and perfect time to see cherry blossoms etc etc) but then I found out the dreaded quarantine rules for dogs.

 - Advanced Notification.
 You must contact Animal Quarantine Services at least 40 days before arrival by sending in completed forms by fax or mail.
 I found this info from somebody who has traveled to Japan with their pet: “Please note that your Advance Notification form must not only be submitted but approved at least 40 days before your pet can arrive, so plan ahead accordingly in case of any errors in your initial submission.”